caraya/personal-blog/content/blog/frameworks-ai-and-the-modern-web-developer.md

 The `IMG` tag (yes, it was all caps) inside the link
 : `SRC="/api/placeholder/150/40"`.
 The initial image source that will work if the script cannot run : `NAME="button1"`.
-In 1996 JavaScript, browsers will use the  name attribute to identify the image to change (modern JavaScript would use id instead)
+In 1996 JavaScript, browsers used the `name` attribute to identify the image to change (modern JavaScript would use `id` instead)
 : `WIDTH="150" HEIGHT="40"`.
 You would always specify dimensions as explicit values in their corresponding attributes : `BORDER="0"`.
 Removes the blue border that would otherwise appear around images inside links even if the link went nowhere.
 In modern Web Apps, you would use CSS to remove the border
 : `ALT="Home Button"`.
 Alternative text for accessibility (this was good practice even in 1996)

 Going beyond these basic applications of Javascript (that were common to all browsers) was possible but it was a real challenge.
 The language was not standardized and the browser implementations were inconsistent and incompatible (anyone remember the ***best viewed with*** buttons?).

-You would have to write code that would check for the browser and then write different code for each browser.
+You would have to write code that would check for the browser (and likely version) and then write different code for each browser.
 In the example below we create three variables to check wchich browser is being used and then write different code for each one.
 And this code is future proof: modern browsers will still run the isW3C branch as written.

 ```js
 var isIE = document.all ? true : false;